RizaHKhan/assessment-jsi/README.md

 `docker compose up -d --build`

 A `rest.http` file showcases the requests available from the server.
+The server will be available on port 3000.

 ```http